loopbackio/loopback.io/pages/en/lb2/Exposing-models-over-REST.md

 To disable a REST endpoints for related model methods, use [disableRemoteMethod()](https://apidocs.strongloop.com/loopback/#model-disableremotemethod).

-{% include note.html content="

-For more information, see [Accessing related models](/doc/en/lb2/Accessing-related-models.html).
+{% include note.html content="For more information, see [Accessing related models](Accessing-related-models.html)." %}

-" %}

 For example, if there are post and tag models, where a post hasMany tags, add the following code to `/common/models/post.js` to disable the remote methods for the related model and the corresponding REST endpoints: